nyvyn/nyvyn.github.io/_notes/2024-12-17-lossy-embedding-inversion.markdown

 2. Use a language model (LLM) to merge and summarize the texts into a coherent narrative.
 3. Re-embed the merged text to produce a final vector representation.

-However, because of the research work by Jack Morris with [vec2text](https://github.com/vec2text/vec2text), we can train a small model to invert embeddings back to text.
-This results in a close, but not exact match to the original text.
+However, thanks to the work of Jack Morris on [vec2text](https://github.com/vec2text/vec2text), we can instead train a lightweight model to invert embeddings back into text.

-The primary advantage is that this approach is that it enables direct manipulation embeddings, vs round-tripping via an LLM.
+While the reconstructed text won’t be an exact replica, it closely preserves the original meaning.
+The key advantage is that we can directly manipulate embeddings without repeatedly relying on an LLM to combine and re-embed text.

 Building on this approach, consider how we can now handle the initial example differently.
 Instead of pulling in original texts, asking an LLM to read them, and producing a new blended text to embed again, we can stay entirely within